BitCurator/bitcurator-access/README.md

 ## Visit the [BitCurator Access Wiki](https://github.com/BitCurator/bitcurator-access/wiki)

 Looking for the releases, build instructions, or source code for BitCurator Access Webtools or BitCurator Access Redaction?
-You can find them in their respective repositories at:
+These tools have reached end-of-life and are no longer maintained, but you can find them in their respective repositories at:

   https://github.com/bitcurator/bitcurator-access-webtools